Sakshi-1807mrk/Python_Practice_Codes/README.md

-# PythonChapterwisePractice-Codes
+# Python_Practice-Codes
-This Repo contains chapterwise practice set solutions of Code with Harry python notes.
+This Repository contains a collection of Python practice codes.